Nord-Gudbrandsdal Deanery: History

 On 18 March 1871, a government resolution was passed that divided the old Gudbrandsdalen prosti into two: Nordre Gudbrandsdalen prosti and Søndre Gudbrandsdalen prosti.
 This resolution went into effect on 1 May 1871.
-Originally, the new deanery included the churches in the parishes (prestegjeld) of Dovre, Lesja, Skjåk, Lom, and Vågå.
-In 1910, the parish of Vågå was split into two: Sel and Vågå.
+Originally, the new deanery included the churches in the parishes (prestegjeld) of Dovre, Lesja, Skjåk, Lom, and Vaage.
+In 1910, the parish of Vaage (later spelled Vågå) was split into two: Sel and Vaage.
 In 1922, the spelling of the name was changed from Nordre Gudbrandsdalen prosti to Nord-Gudbrandsdalen prosti (both mean "northern Gudbrandsdalen").
 Also in that year, the parish of Sel was moved to the Midtre Gudbrandsdal prosti.
-A government resolution of 25 June 1971 ordered that the Midtre Gudbrandsdal prosti (deanery) was to be dissolved and the parishes of Sel and Fron were transferred into the Nord-Gudbrandsdal deanery starting on 1 January 1975.
-In 1977, the (newly reconstituted) municipality of Sør-Fron was transferred to Sør-Gudbrandsdal prosti.
+A government resolution of 25 June 1971 ordered that the Midtre Gudbrandsdal prosti (deanery) was to be dissolved and the parishes of Sel Municipality and Fron Municipality were transferred into the Nord-Gudbrandsdal deanery starting on 1 January 1975.
+In 1977, the (newly reconstituted) municipality of Sør-Fron Municipality was transferred to Sør-Gudbrandsdal prosti.
 In 2004, the prestegjeld was dissolved within the Church of Norway in favor of linking all parishes in Norway to their municipalities.